 - Find the user risks

 A consumer can dispute the charge with the Credit Card, complain to FTC, and file a complaint with NY attorney general.
-CDS Bureau does not know if this will help in getting a refund, but we are sure that this will raise an individual subscriber’s voice and create awareness across various government agencies to force WarnerMedia Direct, LLC to change its malpractice of charging a cancelled service for an additional month.
+A complaint with the NY Attorney General can help you get your money back.
+Your complaint will raise an individual subscriber’s voice and create awareness across various government agencies to force WarnerMedia Direct, LLC to change its malpractice of charging a cancelled service for an additional month.
 This will push such companies to curb the fraudulent practice and uncover their hide-out behind the legal language.

 If you have been a victim of HBO Max subscription service scam, feel free to comment below.Share and like us at